Where Do Bedbugs Hide

 They also hide in behind the skirting boards of a room and under the carpet edges even in behind peeling paint on walls.
 Another favoured place is in behind headboards, in this case, the headboard will need to be removed for treatment.

 Light switches, telephones, even alarm clocks are all harbouring places, all of these items need to be properly inspected.
 Draws, wardrobes and all cracks and crevices need a thorough inspection and treatment.
-The initial inspection is one of the most important aspects of a successful treatment.
+The initial inspection is one of the most important aspects of successful treatments.

 If a proper inspection of the rooms that are affected isn’t done the treatment most likely won’t work.
 There is nowhere that can be left untreated when dealing with these bloodthirsty insects.